Blueberry Banana Smoothie

-Refreshing Blueberry Banana Smoothie is easy to make with frozen blueberries, banana, milk, and chia seeds, all blended together until smooth and creamy.
-The perfect healthy breakfast or snack for adults and kids.
-All you need is 4 ingredients and 5 minutes to make this smoothie recipe!
+A Refreshing Blueberry Banana Smoothie is easy to make with frozen or fresh blueberries, bananas, milk, and chia seeds blended until smooth and creamy.
+It’s the perfect breakfast or snack for adults and kids.
+All you need is four ingredients and five minutes to make this smoothie!

 side shot of blueberry banana smoothie in a mason jar